AltBeacon/spec/README.md

 ## Implementation Requirements

 Proximity beacon functionality is not limited to single function devices, but can be incorporated as a feature of any device that is Bluetooth Low Energy compliant and which conforms to the requirements defined in _Bluetooth Specification Version 4.0, Volume 0, Part B, Section 4.4 Low Energy Core Configuration or Section 4.5 Basic Rate and Low Energy Combined Core Configuration_.

-AltBeacon advertisements may be encapsulated as the payload of a connectable undirected advertising `PDU` (`ADV_IND`) or a non connectable undirected advertising `PDU` (`ADV_NONCONN_IND`) as defined in _Bluetooth Specification Version 4.0, Volume 6, Part B, Section 2.3 Advertising Channel PDU_.
+AltBeacon advertisements are encapsulated as the payload of a non connectable undirected advertising `PDU` (`ADV_NONCONN_IND`) as defined in _Bluetooth Specification Version 4.0, Volume 6, Part B, Section 2.3 Advertising Channel PDU_.

 Devices that transmit proximity beacon advertisement packets are referred to as advertisers.
 Devices that receive proximity beacon advertisements are referred to as scanners.
 These roles follow the conventions defined in _Bluetooth Specification Version 4.0, Volume 1, Section 1.2 Overview of Bluetooth Low Energy Operation_.

 ## AltBeacon Protocol Format